-The Niles location is a total of 6500 square feet.
+The Niles location is a total of 9800 square feet.
 The Alliance location is a total of 5500 square feet.
 The Boardman location (corporate office) is a total of 17,000 square feet.
 The Brunswick location is a total of 4800 square feet.
-The North Olmsted location is a total of 5060 square feet.
-The Department of Barbering Expansion Campus is a total of 3000 square feet.
+The North Olmsted location is a total of 8000 square feet.
+The Willoughby location is a total of 6900 square feet.
 All of our schools are handicapped-accessible and have central air conditioning for your comfort in the summer and gas heat in the winter.
 All areas are appropriately furnished and well-lighted.
 The schools consist of classrooms, practical rooms, facial rooms, clinic areas, lunch rooms, offices, and lockers.
+Raphael's School of Beauty Culture, Inc. Maintains appropriate equipment and training aids for all courses taught at each campus.
+An example of some of the equipment consists of shampoo bowls, hydraulic chairs, styling stations, nail stations, facial beds, and related equipment.